popularzinc/Rigscoin/README.md

 'fee': '2.0'}
 ```

-It it signed by the sender's private key, then verified by the miner with the senders public key,
+It is signed by the sender's private key, then verified by the miner with the senders public key,
 the miner then converts the senders public key into an address, if this address matches the sender,
 the ammount being sent is less or equal to the addresses balance, the transaction is valid